Best practice in family support

 Nonetheless, the family should be consulted and involved in key questions.
 If it is a returning hostage, ask the family to select the clothes which you will take for your employee to change into.
 Consult the family on your employee’s diet and what personal items are important to him/her.
 If the employee has been killed, seek the family’s views on the arrangements being made and ensure that they approve.

-However, your family supporters also have other tasks and they need to manage their responsibilities in a way that allows them to continue with their routine activities.
+However, your family liaison officers also have other tasks and they need to manage their responsibilities in a way that allows them to continue with their routine activities.
 They will also need to tail off support over time, once they have completed the main aspects of their role relative to a particular incident.
 This change in rapport needs to be done sensitively.
 Sometimes it happens naturally, but in other cases it may need to be communicated to the family.

 The timing will depend on the individual family’s needs and situation, so an exit strategy should remain flexible.
 It should not necessarily follow a particular timeline.